 This portable camping toilet from Porta Potti is designed to look identical to the one you’re using at home, for a more comfortable experience.
 And it has nearly all the features of a proper toilet, including a flushing system that can get you more than 50 flushes on a single fill – perfect for large groups!
 The only difference is that this one runs on batteries, so make sure you have 6 AA batteries if you want to flush.

 Additionally, this toilet has a tank level indicator, which lets you know just how much freshwater is left in the toilet.
 There’s also an indicator for the tank, so you will know exactly when you should empty it.

-The tank has a pour out snout that lets you empty it easily and without making a mess in only a few seconds.
+The tank of the Porta Potty has a pour-out snout that lets you empty it easily and without making a mess in only a few seconds.
 There is also a sanitary cap for the snout, which gives you maximum sewage control.
-It is leakproof, so you don’t have to worry about the waste spilling anywhere.
+It is leakproof, so you don’t have to worry about waste spilling anywhere.

 The downside of the Porta Potti is obvious – it’s a big and bulky toilet that weighs nearly 14 lbs when empty.

 It’s a good option if you usually camp in places that are close to parking lots and you don’t have to do a lot of walking to reach them.
 But if you prefer hiking until you find the perfect spot to spend the night under the stars, this is probably not the best option for you.